 Tax is charged for the full year following the taxing date.

-Assessments are not pro rata, meaning they cannot be proportionally limited to the period of ownership during the year.
-For example, if you sell your taxable property during the year, you will still owe tax for the full year.
+Land tax assessments are not pro rata.
+This means your tax is not reduced if you own taxable property for only part of the year.
+For example, if you sell your taxable property in February, you must still pay tax for the full year.

 When to expect an assessment notice